JagathHaren/ToDo-List-React/README.md

-# 📝 TaskMate — Your Daily To-Do Companion
+# 📝 Doozie — Your Daily To-Do Companion

 Welcome to **Doozie** — a beautifully minimal yet powerful task manager built with **React + Tailwind CSS**.
 Manage your day, keep track of your goals, and never miss a task again.